Tips for Tanning Buckskin and Fur On Leather (without chemicals)

 - a tighter seal, with fewer holes and places for smoke to escape, creates a more even smoke color on the hide and shorten smoke sessions

-- a preferred method of sewing the sacks of deer is to have delegated long buckskin thongs and using only an awl to punch the hole.
+- a method of sewing the sacks of deer is to have delegated long buckskin thongs and using only an awl to punch the hole.
 Having a long fine taper on the end of the thong makes it easy to poke through the hole punched by the awl.
 Pinch the hides tightly and poke a hole just forward of the pinch.
 Hold the two hides together tightly while sliding the thong through.
-You can also push the tip of the thong through with the awl tip as a second option but this can take longer.
-A preferred method is to vice an awl so you can push the two layers of hide into the tip and make the sew hole.

-- I have used pine lumber, dry (barkless) dead standing or hanging branches, dead spruce branches, dead tree bark, green plant with a hot smoulder, anything of a small enough size that will fit in my smoke pot.
-Dont use punk that has been sitting in a bucket for long time and material which harbours other organisms.
+- I have used pine lumber, dry (barkless) dead standing or hanging branches, dead spruce branches, dead tree bark, anything of a small enough size that will fit in my smoke pot.
+I dont use punk that has been sitting in a bucket for long time and material which harbours other organisms.
+What you don't want to use is anything damp.
+The moisture can initiate a mould even in the few hours the smoking takes place.

 - spruce and pine have a resin that smokes from the wood; the hides that are smoked with these woods tend to finnish stiffer and rougher, "clammeier", however they are probably better at resisting water and mildew